harrythomas1998/Assignment/README.md

 ## Coding Standards

+It is important to realise that your programming choices will reflect the quality of your code and impact the productivity levels of your colleagues.
+Multidots - an agency specialising in web development for content publishers [coding standards guideline](https://www.multidots.com/importance-of-code-quality-and-coding-standard-in-software-development/) highlights the importance of code quality and coding standards for improving efficiency, minimising the risk of project failure, reducing complexity and simplifying debugging processes.

 ### General Programming Practices

-It is important to realise that your programming choices will reflect the quality of your code and impact the productivity levels of your colleagues.
-Multidots - an agency specialising in web development for content publishers [coding standards guideline](https://www.multidots.com/importance-of-code-quality-and-coding-standard-in-software-development/) highlights the importance of code quality and coding standards for improving efficiency, minimising risk of project failure, reducing complexity and simplifying debugging processes.

 #### Naming Conventions